elpidaguy/tf-imgaug/README.md

 1. Object Detection Module based on Tensorflow CNN
 2. Image Augmentation for generating additional dataset for training CNN Module

-Important: Please add your trained model file (Graph.pb) in parent directory.
+Important: Please add your trained model file (Graph.pb) and Label.txt in parent directory.

 Run Server.py to use the app.